ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/install-program/README.md

 openwrt-backup
 ```

 When `opemwrt-update` the software, you will also be asked whether to keep the current config.
-If you choose `Yes`, the current software config information will be automatically restored after the update is completed.
+If you choose `y`, the current software config information will be automatically restored after the update is completed.
 If the config information of a certain software in the current version is different from the previous version, the restored config may not work normally.
 Please manually clear the config information of this software and reconfigure it.

 ***`Write bootloader`***